-Serious losses brought to church a great city fire in 1635.
-The roofs of the presbytery, the nave and the towers burned down, the vaults of the central nave and aisles, the top of the southern tower and the gable between the towers were damaged.
-The medieval furnishings were also burnt down.
-Reconstruction started in 1639, lasted 25 years, and in consequence the church received baroque equipment.
-Further renovations and changes to restore the gothic interior were made in the 19th and early 20th centuries.
-The first, not very successful, in the years 1819-1824.
-In the years 1901-1911, architect Deneke, after careful architectural research, conducted a gothic reconstruction of the temple, reproducing previously removed details, as well as the original color of the interior.
-In 1945, during the battle for the city, the church of St. Mary was partially destroyed.
-The roofs and helm of the northern tower were burnt, the vaults and the upper part of the walls cracked, the interior was devastated.
+The great fire of the town in 1635 brought serious damages to the church.
+The roofs of the chancel, naves and towers were burnt then, the vaults of the nave collapsed, the vaults of the side aisles, the crowning of the south tower and the gable between the towers were damaged.
+Almost all medieval interior furnishings were burned.
+Reconstruction started in 1639 lasted 25 years, and as a result, the church received baroque equipment.
+Subsequent renovations and changes aimed at restoring the gothic interior were carried out in the 19th and early 20th centuries.
+The first not very successful renovation took place in the years 1819-1824.
+In the years 1901-1911, architect Deneke, after thorough architectural research, carried out a gothic reconstruction of the temple, recreating the previously removed details, as well as the original colors of the interior.

+The present church, founded at the turn of the 14th and 15th centuries, received the shape of a two-tower basilica with the chancel on the eastern side surrounded by an ambulatory.
+The temple has a huge size: its length is over 77 meters, width 37 meters, height 39 meters, and the height of the northern tower 53 meters.
 The western façade has a monumental, two tower form.
 Its lower floor forms a massive solid corpus and is divided by three portals.
 The main portal and north portal located in the center of the facade are pointed, with wide, profiled frames.
 The southern portal, currently the main entrance to the temple, has a unique form, unmatched in Western Pomerania, with arches of archivolt shaped from parallel, zigzag-like broken tracery.
 The impressive two-tower west massif introduced a new type of blendes to the Pomeranian architecture, called “Stargard” blende.
 They have an impressive size of over 20 meters high and 3.3 meters wide, and their special feature is the use of full arches in the lower parts and closing from the top with large, circular fields.
 After the collegiate church in Stargard, such blendes were used, among others, in churches in Chociwel, Gryfice, Drawsko, St. James in Szczecin or St Mary’s in Pasewalk, and with time also in secular architecture.

 Walczak M., Kościoły gotyckie w Polsce, Kraków 2015.